AOrto/AOrto.github.io/README.md

 *Closing Hymn #*

 <div align="center">
-  <a href="https://www.churchofjesuschrist.org/study/manual/hymns/israel-israel-god-is-calling?lang=eng">81 Press Forward Saints</a>
+  <a href="https://www.churchofjesuschrist.org/study/manual/hymns/for-the-beauty-of-the-earth?lang=eng">92.
+For the Beauty of the Earth</a>

 </div>